Horrifying! Multiple Fatalities at The Capital Gazette in Maryland, Killer Identified

 His Twitter page appears to be on this link.
 It includes a threatening tweet sent immediately before the killings which began at 2:30.

 The first tweet was to Eric Hartley, the man who wrote the article he claimed unfairly defamed him.
-You can read about the case on this link.
+You can read about the case on this link

 The media is, of course, irresponsibly blaming the President.